drts01/notes/stackedit/Mentor/Overview.md

 Misunderstandings, culture clashes, etc happen.

  1. We start from the premise that harm was not intended.
- 2. We provide an opperunity for individuals to redeam themselves.
+ 2. We provide an opportunity for individuals to redeam themselves.
+	 3.
  3. If no satifactory resolution can be reached, we may need to part ways (tempararely or permentatly)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYyOTYzNTE3LDQ5OTE5OTg2XX0=
+eyJoaXN0b3J5IjpbLTMzOTA1OTQwMCwxNjI5NjM1MTcsNDk5MT
+k5ODZdfQ==
 -->